Collective light-matter interaction in plasmonic waveguide quantum electrodynamics: Conclusion and outlook

-\emph{Conclusion}— To sum up, we explore the collective-light–collective-matter interaction in nanoscopic WQED, comprising a TDS situated on top of a metallic layer.
+To sum up, we explore the collective-light–collective-matter interaction in nanoscopic WQED, comprising a TDS situated on top of a metallic layer.
+Our analysis of TDS does not include a fully microscopic, many-body treatment, but instead describes a collective, non-Markovian evolution.
 In the interaction picture, this coupling gives rise to HPP excitation and propagation, whose dynamics can be described by combining the macroscopic QED framework with Fourier optics of the surface-plasmon field.
-By employing the momentum-matching condition and the surface-plasmon dispersion relation and within the Schr\"odinger framework, we obtain and solve an integrodifferential equation governing $\alpha_\text{D}(t)$ to achieve HPP's temporal and spectral evolution.
+By employing the momentum-matching condition and the surface-plasmon dispersion relation and within the Schr\"odinger framework, we obtain and solve an integrodifferential equation governing $\alpha_\text{D}(t)$ to achieve HPP’s temporal and spectral evolution.
 Specifically, we introduce $\Omega_\text{s}$ as a well-defined parameter, for which HPP dynamics show pure decay~(weak coupling) for $\Omega_\text{s}<\gamma_\text{spp}$, whereas we observe oscillatory decay~(strong coupling) for $\Omega_\text{s}>\gamma_\text{spp}$.
 In phase space, the HPP evolves as logarithmic spirals that~(independent of system parameters) stably decay to an attractor point, while $\Omega_\text{s}$ determines the number of circulations.
 Spectral analysis of the hybrid state reveals normal-mode splitting, indicating a strong-coupling regime, originating from the vacuum-field Rabi oscillation.
 We find that this splitting is adjustable by tuning $\Omega_\text{s}$.
 The peak position $|\alpha_\text{max,D}|$ in the $(\omega_\text{p},\Omega_\text{s})$ plane exhibits a superlinear dependence on $\Omega_\text{s}$.